hriewe/lovelace-clash-of-clans/README.md

 ## Usage

-Add the card to your dashboard.
+Add the card to your dashboard, choose the account you want to display.

 ### Visual editor